-During the duration of the COVID-19 pandemic with associated shelter-in-place orders, remote work policies and travel bans, our sales and marketing expense decreased.
+During the duration of the COVID-19 pandemic with associated remote work policies and reduced travel, our sales and marketing expense decreased.
 As travel has increased in 2022 compared to 2021, our sales and marketing expenses have increased in absolute dollars due to the growth in our sales and marketing organization.
 This growth has included adding sales and/or marketing personnel and expanding our marketing and strategic communications activities to continue to generate additional leads.
 Sales and marketing expense may fluctuate from quarter to quarter based on the timing of commission expense, marketing campaigns and tradeshows.